The Call (2013 film): Plot

-On the road again, Alan awakens in his trunk, screaming uncontrollably, so Michael pulls over and stabs him to death.
-When he stops for gas, Casey tries to crawl out of the trunk and scream for help.
-When the gas attendant tries to open the car door, Michael douses him with gasoline and burns him alive.
-Meanwhile, the police find Michael's Toyota Camry abandoned in a parking lot, and discover his identity through his fingerprints.
+On the road again, Alan awakens in his trunk and begins panicking.
+Hearing his screams, the kidnapper pulls over and finishes him off once and for all.
+When he later stops for gas, Casey tries to crawl out of the trunk and yells for help.
+When a gas attendant sees her and tries to open the car door, the kidnapper douses him with gasoline and burns him alive.
+Meanwhile, the police finds the kidnapper's abandoned car, a red Toyota Camry LE in a parking lot off a nearby highway and, using fingerprints left at the scene, discover the kidnapper's identity is Michael Foster.

 Arriving at their destination, Michael removes Casey from the trunk.
-He finds the phone in her pocket, connected to 9-1-1.
-Jordan informs him that his identity, Michael Foster, is uncovered, advising him to surrender and not hurt the girl.
-Before smashing the phone, Michael responds, "It's already done", making Jordan realize Michael also killed Leah.
+He finds the phone in her pocket, still connected to 9-1-1.
+Jordan informs Michael that the police have discovered his identity and have enough evidence to charge him for his crimes, advising him to surrender and not hurt Casey.
+Before smashing the phone, Michael responds, "It's already done,” making Jordan realize that Michael was also behind Leah’s death.

-Meanwhile, her boyfriend, officer Paul Phillips, and others raid Michael's home, finding only his wife and children.
-Seeing a photo of Michael and his sister, Melinda, Paul recognizes Casey's resemblance.
-Additionally, the house in the photo is eventually revealed by Michael's wife to have burned down, although a nearby cottage still remains.
-The police raid it, but find nobody.
+Meanwhile, Jordan’s boyfriend, officer Paul Phillips, and others raid Michael's home, finding only his wife and children.
+When an officer finds a photo of Michael and his sister, Melinda, Paul notices Casey's physical resemblance.
+Additionally, their childhood home is revealed by Michael's wife to have burned down, although a nearby cottage, which police later raid but then find it empty, still remains.

-Michael begins to torture Casey slowly, strapping her to a foldable wheelchair, cutting her shirt off to her bra, and forcing her to take nitrous oxide.
+As Michael begins to torture Casey, now restrained to a foldable wheelchair and subjected to nitrous oxide, she manages to spray him in the eyes and escape, but is later recaptured after being horrified by what she finds in another room.
 Determined to rescue her, Jordan drives to the cottage where she finds a number of photos of Michael with his leukemia-stricken sister.
-Stepping outside, she recognizes sounds from an outdoor flagpole—exactly what she'd heard in the background at the end of the 9-1-1 call.
+Stepping outside, she recognizes sounds from an outdoor flagpole — exactly what she'd heard in the background at the end of the 9-1-1 call.
 Next to the flagpole, she also finds a trap door where the primary house once stood.
 Jordan accidentally drops her cell phone down the cellar and climbs down to get it.